igoogolx/lux-docs/docs/faq.md

 Yes.
 You can enable a local http server.
 Then other devices can connect this server.

-### Does lux support secure DNS?
+### Does lux support secure dns?

 Yes.
-You can set local or remote dns as DoH.
+You can set local or remote dns as DoH(Dns-over-Https).

 ### Can lux be used with other vpn?

 No. In this situation, lux may not work as expected.

-### Why not webview?

-Flutter still does not support Webview on Desktop officially.